bertvv/ansible-role-samba/README.md

 Issues, feature requests, ideas are appreciated and can be posted in the Issues section.

 Pull requests are also very welcome.
 The best way to submit a PR is by first creating a fork of this Github project, then creating a topic branch for the suggested change and pushing that branch to your own fork.
 Github can then easily create a PR based on that branch.
+Don't forget to add yourself to the list of contributors below!

 ## License